 Imagine you have four credit cards, each with a $5,000 limit, for a total of $20,000.
 You have a balance of $2,000 on Credit Card A from vacation travel, $1,000 on Credit Card B from buying new car tires, $2,000 on Credit Card C from last holiday season, and $1,000 on Credit Card D from regular monthly bills.
 Altogether, you owe $6,000.
 If we calculate that as a percentage, we have your credit card utilization rate: 30%.

-In this guide, we will look at calculating your credit card utilization rate, determining what percentage of available credit you should shoot for, and understanding how credit card utilization affects your credit score and overall financial wellness.
+In this guide, we’ll focus on credit utilization, determine how much of your credit you should use, and show how credit card utilization affects your credit score and overall financial standing.

 6,000 / 20,000 = .3 or 30%

 Simple, right?
 You’ve got this.

-To maintain or boost your credit score, it is recommended the general rule is that you should not exceed a 30% credit card utilization rate.
+The general rule is that you should not exceed a 30% credit card utilization rate.
 That means that in our example, you would not want to use more than $6,000 of your available $20,000 credit.
 Even though 30% might seem like a small percentage, keeping below that threshold can ensure that your credit score isn’t being dinged for over-utilization.